 Another adverse fact about the Ads by GreatDeals virus is that its distribution is hard to call transparent or ethical whatsoever.
 Its installer literally hides underneath the default setup option for different freeware or shareware products.
 The use of booby-trapped installation clients that push several apps under the guise of one main program is the dominating trend in today’s adware ecosystem.
 People are simply clueless what exactly they are installing, because most of them are comfortable with the recommended installation workflow and never really delve any deeper.
 All in all, GreatDeals arrives at systems in a stealth way, adds a rogue browser extension or plugin to all web browsers without user consent, crams up web pages with superfluous ads, and may cause privacy issues.
 So the necessity of removing such a pest is out of the question.

-The extermination of the Ads by GreatDeals infection can be efficiently accomplished with reliable security software.
+The extermination of GreatDeals adware can be efficiently accomplished with reliable security software.
 Sticking to the automatic cleanup technique ensures that all components of the infection get thoroughly wiped out from your system.

 1. Download recommended security utility and get your PC checked for malicious objects by selecting the Start Computer Scan option